-(101) Article.
-3.C.1. lett. e) of the Corporate Governance Code provides that a director does not normally appear independent if he has been a director for more than nine years in the last twelve years.
-(102) Ministerial Order No. 162 of March 30, 2000.
+^[101] Article, 3.C.1. lett. e) of the Corporate Governance Code provides that a director does not normally appear independent if he has been a director for more than nine years in the last twelve years.

 Company if they should no longer satisfy the independence and integrity requirements or if cause for ineligibility or incompatibility should arise.